 Students may be able to bring their breastfeeding child to campus when accompanied by an appropriate care provider and based on the available space.
 Additional guests and/or children are not permitted on campus.
 The student must obtain permission from the Academic Resource Coordinator prior to the scheduled on-campus event.
 Housing is available on campus for the student, caregiver and breastfeeding child.
-If housing is not available on campus, rooms may be available at the Wendover Bed & Breakfast and Retreat Genter, the historic home of Mary Breckinridge.
-FNU does not provide transportation from campus to Wendover.
 Additional fees will apply.

 - 1. The care provider, breastfeeding child and student will be assigned housing at FNU if available on a first come, first serve basis. - 2.
-Only breastfeeding children and one care provider per breastfeeding infant may accompany the student.
+Only breastfeeding children and one care provider per breastfeeding infant may accompany the student. - 3.
+If no housing is available on-site, a room on campus will be available for care providers and breastfeeding children for use during class hours.

-- 3. If no housing is available on-site, a room on campus will be available for care providers and breastfeeding children for use during class hours. - 4.
-The breastfeeding child may not be taken into the classroom during class hours.
+- 4. The breastfeeding child may not be taken into the classroom during class hours.
 If the infant needs to nurse during class hours, the student must return to the assigned room or the assigned outside areas for that purpose. - 5.
 The student will be responsible for obtaining any class information that is missed. - 6.
-During meals, the breastfeeding child and care provider can access the Haggin dDining Hallroom and living room.
+During meals, the breastfeeding child and care provider can access the Dining Hall.
 The care provider cannot visit other buildings while on campus. - 7.
 Please see the Tuition and Fees section of the Catalog for current fees for accommodations and meals for the care providers. - 8.
 Space is limited, therefore only one room/apartment can be provided for the Mother, breastfeeding child and care provider.
 We only have twin size beds on campus, however both mother and care provider will have separate twin beds. - 9.
 We do not have cribs/baby beds on campus.
 We suggest that you bring a portable crib for the breastfeeding child.